openshift/enhancements/enhancements/vsphere-multi-vcenter.md

 vSphere vCenters so that I can leverage various availability zones for workloads depending on our organization's needs.

+As a system administrator, I would like to add a new vCenter to the existing OCP cluster so that I can scale out new workloads across a new vCenter.

 ### Goals
 ```
 Summarize the specific goals of the proposal.
 How will we know that